khangtictoc/khangtictoc.github.io/_posts/2025-01-16-argocd-intro.md

 ![ArgoCD Architecture](assets/img/2025/argocd_architecture.png)

-And then look straight ahead at **stupid octopus's face**.
+And then look straight ahead at the **stupid octopus's face**.
 That's our **ArgoCD**.

 ArgoCD is a deployment tool used for deploying services on specific Kubernetes environment.
 It adapts **GitOps** mechanism which leverage **Git** source (many documents refer as 'sources of truth') to control the version of deployed infrastructure of Kubernetes environment.
-We manage declarative configuration files and it could perform an automation process to make the production environment match the described state in the repository
+Our responsibility now is to manage declarative configuration files and ArgoCD could perform an automation process to make the production environment match the described state in the repository

 ## Installation